 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant or continue a security clearance for Applicant.
+Clearance is denied.

 James A. Young

 Administrative Judge